Dinarauz/Cyclistic_Bike_Share/README.md

 ***Ask***
 Three questions will guide the future marketing program:
 1. How do annual members and casual riders use Cyclistic bikes differently?
-2. Why would casual riders buy Cyclistic annual memberships?
-3. How can Cyclistic use digital media to influence casual riders to become members?